dfranx/SHADERed/README.md

 You can modify rasterizer, blend and depth-stencil states.
 Using these states you can: turn on wireframe mode, disable depth test, use stencil buffer, disable culling, custom blending, etc...
 All those things help you achieve even more advanced effects.

-### 3D models, textures & audio files
+### 3D models, textures (2D, 3D, cubemaps) & audio files
 You can add music and create amazing visualizers!

 Custom 3D models can also be easily added to the scene.
 You can also use built-in geometry objects such as cubes, spheres, planes, full screen quads, etc...

 Load textures from files and bind them to your shader.
-SHADERed also supports cubemaps.
+SHADERed also supports cubemaps & 3D textures.
 <p align="center">
     <img width="260" src="./Screenshots/texture.jpg">
 </p>